shangfei2014/wombats-learning/_posts/2015-11-24-pero-perro-english.markdown

 + Those (female) dogs = Las Perras

-pero me gusta los perros

-pero me gusta la perra

-pero me gusta el perro
+What do you think this says:

-me gusta el perro pero no me gusta las perras
+me gusta los perros pero no me gusta los gatos